awsdocs/aws-codecommit-user-guide/doc_source/how-to-migrate-repository-existing.md

 1. In **Grant permissions**, choose **Attach existing policies directly**\.

 1. From the list of policies, select **AWSCodeCommitPowerUser** or another managed policy for CodeCommit access\.
-For more information, see [AWS managed \(predefined\) policies for CodeCommit](auth-and-access-control-iam-identity-based-access-control.md#managed-policies)\.
+For more information, see [AWS managed policies for CodeCommit](security-iam-awsmanpol.md)\.

    After you have selected the policy you want to attach, choose **Next: Review** to review the list of policies to attach to the IAM user\.
 If the list is correct, choose **Add permissions**\.